sorianopanos/sorianopanos.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am physicist working on the characterization of social and  biological processes through the lens of complex systems science.
 I am currently a Juan de la Cierva postdoctoral researcher at [Universitat Rovira i Virgili](https://www.urv.cat/en/).
-Previously, I obtained my PhD in Physics in 2021 at [University of Zaragoza](https://www.unizar.es) and an held an independent PONTE postdoctoral fellow at the former Gulbenkian Institute for Science (now [Gulbenkian Institute of Molecular Medicine](https://www.gimm.pt)).
+Previously, I obtained my PhD in Physics in 2021 at [University of Zaragoza](https://www.unizar.es) and held an independent PONTE postdoctoral fellow at the former Gulbenkian Institute for Science (now [Gulbenkian Institute of Molecular Medicine](https://www.gimm.pt)).

 Research interests
 ------